Olusegun Obasanjo: Personal life

 Throughout his life he expressed a preference for rural over urban life.
 He has been a lifelong teetotaller.
 He has been characterised as having a sense of discipline and duty, and emphasised what he saw as the importance of leadership.
 He was meticulous at planning, and Iliffe called him an "instinctively cautious man".
 Obasanjo always emphasised the importance of deferring to seniority, a value he had learned in childhood.

 Iliffe described Obasanjo as a man with "great physical and intellectual energy" who "exercised power with skill and ruthlessness, sometimes unscrupulously but seldom cruelly".
 Derfler similarly stated that, although Obasanjo could appear "boorish and dull", he had a "sharply perceptive mind" and the capacity to be "tough and ruthless".
 He had, according to Iliffe, a "remarkable capacity for work".
 He was cautious with money, living modestly and seeking financial security by investing in property.
 He is softly-spoken.

 In his sixties, Obasanjo would regularly work 18 to 20 hour days, getting very little sleep.
 He would start each day with prayers.
 Obasanjo suffers from diabetes and high blood-pressure.
 He enjoyed playing squash.

 Obasanjo's writings after his imprisonment reflected his commitment to Biblical literalism.
 He called the Darwinian theory of evolution a "debasing, devaluing and dehumanising" idea.
-After his release from prison his writings placed far less emphasis on traditional culture as a guide to morality, calling on fellow Nigerians to reject much of their pre-Christian "way of life."
+After his release from prison his writings placed far less emphasis on traditional culture as a guide to morality, calling on fellow Nigerians to reject much of their pre-Christian "way of life".
 Iliffe noted that Obasanjo's born-again Christianity was "strikingly orthodox" and was aligned with Orthodox Pentecostal teaching.
-He rejected the prosperity gospel that was taught by some Pentecostalists in Nigeria.
+He rejected the prosperity gospel that was taught by some Pentecostals in Nigeria.
 Providentialism also became a key part of his worldview after his imprisonment.